Prince Edward Viaduct: Luminous Veil

 Over time, the Prince Edward Viaduct became a magnet for suicide, falling bodies posing risk to the traffic underneath.
 With nearly 500 suicides by 2003, the viaduct ranked as the most fatal standing structure in Canada and the second most in North America, after the Golden Gate Bridge in San Francisco.
 At its peak in 1997, the suicide rate averaged one person every 22 days.
 In 1957, a child also climbed onto the railing and fell accidentally while walking along it but survived.
+People who have survived the jump have had severe consequences including paralysis, organ damage, broken bones and lifelong pain.
+Most think that jumping will lead to an instant death but for many death is not instant.

 The suicides and safety risks prompted the construction of a barrier in 2003, though it was first approved by Toronto City Council in 1998 and delayed because of concerns about funding; during that time, the viaduct was the site of an estimated 48 to 60 suicides.
 The council originally approved a CA$2.5 million budget.
 However, the minimum bid for construction was CA$5.5 million.
 Council eventually endorsed a fundraising campaign to raise the remainder of the money.
 Construction was completed in 2003 at the cost of CA$5.5 million, with CA$2.5 million coming from taxpayers.

 The barrier was called the Luminous Veil.
 Designed by architect Dereck Revington and engineers at Halcrow Yolles and completed in 2003, the Luminous Veil consists of over 9,000 steel rods, 12.7 cm apart and 5 m high, stretched to cantilevered girders.
 The tensile structure was difficult to analyze and required several tests at the University of Toronto.
 Initially, cost prohibited the planned lighting to be installed on the top horizontal member.
 The lighting installation was completed in July 2015.
 The Luminous Veil received in 1999 a Canadian Architect Award of Excellence.

 A 2010 study found that though the barrier prevented suicide attempts from the viaduct, overall rates of suicide by jumping for the City of Toronto have not changed since its construction.
 However, a 2017 study with the same lead author found that "over the long term, suicide-by-jumping declined in Toronto after the barrier with no associated increase in suicide by other means".
-During construction of the barrier in 2002, a man opted to jump off from the Leaside Bridge and others have opted to jump in front of subway trains instead.
+Writer Joe Fiorito wrote about the Luminous Veil in his contribution to the 2013 Canadian anthology The Stories That Are Great Within Us edited by Barry Callaghan in which he noted "We jump elsewhere now."